qode4you/ValoGuard/README.md

 ## How do I stop ValoGuard?

 ValoGuard stops automatically after 80 minutes, if you want to stop it earlier you have to close the ValoGuard window via the X.

+## ValoGuard seems bugged or is not working.
+What should i do?
+Please run `ValoGuard_debug.pyc` to fix common problems with ValoGuard.
+If you got a new license, you can also run it to remove your current key.

 # Credits